 News

-But in Europe in the 17th, 18th, and 19th centuries, upwards of a dozen cases of supposed spontaneous combustion (and ...
+But in Europe in the 17th, 18th, and 19th centuries, upwards of a dozen cases of supposed spontaneous combustion (and potentially as many as 200, depending on who you ask) were reported or described ...

 But spontaneous human combustion is real and we think we can show how it happens.
 Now, that feature was written by a man named Brian J. Ford.
 He's a biologist who researches spontaneous combustion.

-Spontaneous human combustion is a situation when a human body is found with significant portions of the middle parts of the body reduced to ashes, much less damage to the head and extremities ...
+Spontaneous human combustion is a situation when a human body is found with significant portions of the middle parts of the body reduced to ashes, much less damage to the head and extremities, and ...

 Results that may be inaccessible to you are currently showing.